Research

 Hysterectomy Versus Uterine Preservation for Pelvic Organ Prolapse Surgery (HUPPS) Study

 Pelvic organ prolapse (POP) will affect half of Canadian women in their lifetime.
 Surgery to correct POP is common, and approaches can be divided into those that keep the uterus intact and those that remove the uterus from the patient’s body.
-At present, we do not have enough high quality evidence on which approach can best fix POP and restore quality of life, nor on the reasons women prefer to keep or remove their uterus during surgery.
-The HUPPS Study is aimed at investigating health outcomes, patient beliefs and decisions, and health service use in women choosing uterine preservation compared to those choosing hysterectomy for POP surgery up to 1 year post-operation.
-We are actively recruiting women from the Foothills Pelvic Floor Clinic who have been referred for POP surgery.
+There is limited high quality comparative evidence on which approach can best fix POP and restore quality of life.
+The HUPPS Study generated real-world evidence comparing 1-year outcomes following POP surgery in women selecting minimally invasive hysterectomy-based versus uterine-preserving native tissue surgery.

-I am a Co-Investigator and methodologist for the HUPPS Study and work closely with Principal Investigator Dr. Erin Brennand to oversee operations.
-This study is funded by a Canadian Institutes of Health Research Clinical Mentorship Grant and Early Career Investigator Award and The MSI Foundation.
+This study was funded by a Canadian Institutes of Health Research Clinical Mentorship Grant and Early Career Investigator Award and The MSI Foundation.

 The Motherhood and Chronic Illness (MaCI) Study